 But what's a guy to do?
 You're at a loss, right?
 How could you possibly help her as she conquers the most difficult challenge of her life so far?
 Thank goodness you're here, Dad, because I'm about to tell you some great tips for dads in the delivery room.

-Oh by the way, when you're finished reading this post, make sure you check out what not to do when you're life is in labor.
+Oh by the way, when you're finished reading this post, make sure you check out what not to do when your wife is in labor.

 As the father of this baby, you are an essential piece of this labor experience.
 You are her best friend, her supporter, her protector, and her coach.